 - 1. Open the SoD.exe.config file. - 2.
-In the SoD.DefaultOptions section, configure the behavior of the Advisor window:
+In the SoD.DefaultOptions section, configure the behavior of the Dragon Medical Advisor window:

-Add the setting DMA.AutoOpen and specify if the Advisor window will automatically open once per day (value: 1) or once per logon session (value: 2).
-To disable the automatic opening of the Advisor window, set the value to 0.
+Add the setting DMA.AutoOpen and specify if the Dragon Medical Advisor window will automatically open once per day (value: 1) or once per logon session (value: 2).
+To disable the automatic opening of the Dragon Medical Advisor window, set the value to 0.

-Add the setting DMA.AutoOpenDays and specify the number of days the Advisor window will automatically open.
+Add the setting DMA.AutoOpenDays and specify for how many days the Dragon Medical Advisor window will automatically open.